If you have a big belly, one of the best ways to disguise it is to wear a dress that has a slimming effect for the mid section.

 Dresses with Ruching

-If you want to disguise heavier midsection, nothing works better than dresses with ruching.
-If you are not familiar with the term, ruching is a gathered overlay of fabric strips that are pleated, fluted, or gathered together to create a ripple-like effect.
-The reason ruching works so well to conceal the big belly is because they can “confuse” the eye as to whether the additional volume from the gathering is due to the fabrics or the midriffs.
-Therefore, it is important for the ruching, the gathering of the fabrics, to be around the area you want to conceal.
+The reason ruching works so well to conceal the big belly is that they can “confuse” the eye as to whether the additional volume from the gathering is due to the fabrics or the midriffs.

 Empire Waist Dresses

 - It’s a great silhouette for an apply body shape because it, once again, brings all the focus to the smallest part of the waist.

 - Not to mention, thanks to the raised waistline detail it makes your shape (particularly legs) look super long and thin and by default it gives that look to your entire shape.

 When trying an empire waist, just make sure that the fabric underneath the waistline isn’t TOO flowy or billowy as this can add bulk to the stomach area – which isn’t something you want to do with a belly.

 The Shirt Dress

-Between the collar, buttons and longer sleeves that often come in a shirt dress – all these elements bring the focus further away from the midsection and towards the top half of the body instead.
-This is a fun little trick stylists use to give balance to the body.
+Between the collar, buttons, and long sleeves that often come in a shirt dress – all these elements bring the focus further away from the midsection and towards the top half of the body instead.
+This is fun little trick stylists use to give balance to the body.

 Midi Length Dresses

 Not only does the added length draw the eye away from the midsection, but they often offer a lengthening effect to the body – as long as they fit properly!
-Petite women have long been told to avoid longer dresses and skirts but the truth is, midi dresses can look incredible regardless of your height.
+Petite women have long been told to avoid long dresses and skirts but the truth is, midi dresses can look incredible regardless of your height.

 .
 Because prints are such a bold style statement it takes a lot of the focus away from the midsection and distracts the eye.
 While prints are a great distraction, it’s still important that the dress fits properly and is overall still flattering on your shape.

 Skater Dress Style

 It’s another silhouette that many apple bodies tend to avoid, but should try to favor instead.
 The skater silhouette graces over the stomach area in a way that masks it, while simultaneously hugging the top portion of the body which gives this really great balance to the body while being worn.
 The skater silhouette is similar to an a-line, but the difference is the waistline is generally a bit more defined and structured and the skirt tends to flare out a bit more dramatic than the typical a-line style.